SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 This question was bothering me from a while and I could't find answer until last month.

 In October I've started to think about writing something bigger than I usually do.
 That is why I wanted to create a plan that I could follow during my development process.
-I wrote on a piece of papper every funcionality that I want to implement in my new Invoicing app and after that first concerns appeard.
+I wrote on a piece of paper every functionality that I want to implement in my new Invoicing app and after that first concerns appeared.

 How long it takes to manually test every new feature?